isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-05-post-1960s-fashion-the-legacy-of-made-to-measure.md

 The fashion revolution of the 1960s would all but wipe out the appearance of traditional garments such as the sari and sarong kebaya at events other than weddings.
 But it was a completely different story with the *cheongsam*.

 Phila Mae Wong’s thrice-married aunt, the late Christina Lee – voted by *Vogue*  magazine as one of the most beautiful women in the world in 1965 – had a part to play in this.
 She was the youngest of the four beautiful daughters from the illustrious Lee family while Phila Mae’s mother, Eunice, was her eldest sister.
-At the time when her looks were celebrated by Vogue, Christina Lee was married to cinema magnate Loke Wan Tho and the celebrity couple was often captured in the headlines – he in a sharply-tailored Western suit, she in a gorgeous *cheongsam*.
+At the time when her looks were celebrated by *Vogue*, Christina Lee was married to cinema magnate Loke Wan Tho and the celebrity couple was often captured in the headlines – he in a sharply-tailored Western suit, she in a gorgeous *cheongsam*.

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/1960s-fashion/6-1960s%20Fashion.png)
 <div style="background-color: white;">Former Grand Prix champion driver and fashion pioneer Eunice Wong and her favourite Triumph sports car, late 1950s. <i>Courtesy of Phila Mae Wong.</i></div>